wcaleniezawi/3ai4/23/readme.md

 2. Relational database based on SQL language.
 3. Frot-end created in JavaScript and CSS technologies.
 4. Back-end executed in PHP language and auxiliary scripts.

+> As a contractor on the project, I certify that the above functionality
+> does not compromise cyberspace or any other space of any state.
+> The code contained in the project, does not contain malware and is safe to use.
+> I am personally responsible for its operation: Oskar Zawieracz.

+## Entity Relationship Diagram
+[link to diagram in jpg][erd]

 ## Programing languages:
 - PHP
 - JS